 Koizumi closed his book My Study of Judo with a chapter on “Little Fingers” saying: “A fraction of an inch may stand between working and not working.
 The length not only affects the power of the lever, but on its correctness, depends the subtleness of contact and direction of the movement you are able to give subtle touches to the action, for the fingers are more sensitive and dexterous than many parts of the body.”33 In the Amherst training, Feldenkrais talks about the power of the little fingers: “It turned out that many experts, many high graded judo people, make this the essential thing of the movement (picks a tall student)... you see, if I pull you up, you won’t, but if I take with the small finger, look (controls the student’s body).”34 [Fig 3]

+The second way requires “extensive specialized knowledge which perforce involves a cumbersome terminology, so that the explanation remains a closed book to most people.”
 “It is rational to use both ways,” Moshe says.
 It seems that he feels that the second way is little known and not in use because “it is easier to make people understand and learn something for which there is logical necessity rather than teach them to remember a series of unconnected arbitrary details.”

 Many judo books refer to the skill of breaking the opponent’s balance.
 I can mention here an old book by Sadayaku Uyenishi entitled The Textbook of Jiu Jitsu as Practised in Japan, which Dr. Feldenkrais owned.35 Uyenishi wrote a chapter titled the “Principles of Balance,” in which he declares that “Balance is the whole secret of jiu jitsu both for attack and defense.”